-- · Status Reply

-- Data polling & Toggle bit for detection of program and erase operation completion.

-- Ready/Busy pin (RY/BY)

-- Provides a hardware method of detecting program or erase operation completion.

-- Sector protection

-- Hardware method to disable any combination of sectors from program or erase operations

-- Temporary sector unprotect allows code changes in previously locked sectors.

-- 100,000 minimum erase/program cycles

-- Latch-up protected to 100mA from -1V to VCC+1V

-- · Boot Sector Architecture

-- T = Top Boot Sector

-- B = Bottom Boot Sector

-- · Package type:

-- 44-pin SOP

-- 48-pin TSOP

-- 48-ball CSP

-- · Compatibility with JEDEC standard

-- Pinout and software compatible with single-power supply Flash

-- 20 years data retention
+- Data polling & Toggle bit for detection of program and erase operation completion. - Ready/Busy pin (RY/BY) - Provides a hardware method of detecting program or erase operation completion. - Sector protection - Hardware method to disable any combination of sectors from program or erase operations - Temporary sector unprotect allows code changes in previously locked sectors. - · CFI (Common Flash Interface) compliant - Flash device parameters stored on the device and provide the host system to access - 100,000 minimum erase/program cycles - Latch-up protected to 100mA from -1V to VCC+1V - Low VCC write inhibit is equal to or less than 1.4V - · Package type: - 40-pin TSOP - 48-ball CSP - · Compatibility with JEDEC standard - Pinout and software compatible with single-power supply Flash